call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [Snownode](https://snownode.com/minecraft.php) : Snownode offers a Budget plan for $2 per GB of ram with unknown CPUs and a Premium plan for $5 per GB of ram with unknown CPUs.
 Their locations for Budget are France, Canada, Australia, the UK, the USA, and Singapore.
 Their Premium plan is only in Singapore.
 Please, please, PLEASE add transparency about your CPUs. $5 per GB of ram with no info on the CPU is a deal breaker.

+[SongodaHost](http://www.songoda.host/) : SongodaHost (purchasable through their [patreon](https://www.patreon.com/songoda)) is a very questionable host.
+Their prices are not bad at the low tiers, getting more expensive as it goes up (8GB of ram for $15, 11GB of ram for $25, 14GB of ram for $50, and 17GB of ram for $100) - but where issues arise is anything else.
+What are the specs (likely slow Xeons just meant for churning out servers)?
+Where are they hosted at?
+Is it as buggy and screwed up as every single one of their plugins is?
+Just avoid it, you'll likely get an extremely underwhelming experience.
+Also avoid the plugins they make, they're filled with bugs and are absolutely performance hogs.

 [Sparked Host](https://sparkedhost.com/budget-minecraft-hosting) : Sparked Hosting offers hosting with 3 tiers - Budget, Enterprise, and Extreme.
 Budget costs
 $1 per GB of ram with a Xeon E5-2690, Enterprise costs $2 per GB of ram with a Ryzen 7 3700X, and Extreme costs $4 per GB of ram with an i9-10900k.
 The Budget